Namespaces

 // result.matched / .succeeded / .errored / .dryRun

 BulkActionInput is a discriminated enum — .transition, .purge, .updateTags, .updateLibrary, .updateProperties, .updateTimestamp.
 Purge requires options.confirm == "PURGE".
 Synced clients queue the action for replay; pure-local clients apply it in a single local-store transaction.
-In remote mode, bulkAction(_:options:) polls the server-side job until it reaches a terminal status — completed, failed, or cancelled.
-Surface progress to the UI by passing BulkActionPollOptions(onProgress:):

 let result = try await client.items.bulkAction(